rajeshkancharla/bigdata-mini-project1-stack_exchange/README.md

 # bigdata-project1
-Analysis of large volume of Stack Exchange data
+This project is aimed at performing data analysis of large volume of Stack Exchange data.
+It is required to interpret the raw data and make some logical conclusions using the data.